-- 18.1.
-Principle 18 makes it clear that the ordinary procedural law of a State, will apply to (i) any court proceedings concerning non-enforcement matters involving digital assets, (ii) any procedures for the enforcement of court orders involving digital assets, or (iii) execution by way of authority with respect to digital assets.
-The first category includes proceedings which are not enforcement proceedings: such proceedings would include priority contests and proceedings in which it was necessary for a person to prove that they had control of a digital asset (see Principle 7).
-Category (ii) is self-explanatory.
-What is meant by category (iii) is explained in the rest of this paragraph.
-Execution is the process through which a creditor can obtain satisfaction of its claim against an obligor, by reaching and applying the value of an asset of the obligor or by a public authority obtaining rights in, or control over, such an asset.
-Depending on the jurisdiction (and the situation), this process can be triggered by various means including a court judgment or court order, an enforceable arbitral award, an out-of-court settlement which is given effect by law other than the law of contract or by an authentic document such as a document issued by a notary or other public authority, or another enforceable instrument as defined by law.
-The process is carried out by a public authority or a private actor under the supervision of a public authority. - 18.2.
-However, depending on the content of the procedural law of a particular State, some adaptations either to the law or the way the law operates in practice may be advisable in order to take account of the distinctive features of digital assets.
-Commentary 18.3 to 18.7 set out some examples of features, or combinations of features, which might make adaptations advisable. - 18.3.
+- 18.3.
 In order to enforce a court order involving digital assets, or execution by way of authority with respect to digital assets, it will often be necessary for a public authority or a person authorised by a public authority to take control of one or more digital assets.
 This, however, may not be straightforward, compared to taking control (or taking possession) of other types of assets.
 For example, in a situation where the person who controls the digital asset is identified, that person might refuse to reveal the password which gives access to the wallet and/or the private key.
 It will therefore be necessary for a court (or other authority) to order that person to make a change of control or to otherwise enable access to the asset.
 It would be advisable for procedural law, and its operation, to facilitate this. - 18.4.
 Where the identified person in control of the digital asset is a custodian, the public authority or person authorised by the public authority will want to instruct the custodian to make a change of control or to otherwise enable access to the asset.
 Again, unless the custodian agrees to do this, it would be necessary for a court (or other authority) to order the custodian to make a change of control or to otherwise enable access to the asset.
 It would be advisable for procedural law, and its operation, to facilitate this. - 18.5.
 Another possible difficulty arising from the distinctive features of digital assets is that it will not always be straightforward to identify the person in control of the relevant digital asset.
 In this situation, the public authority, or person authorised by the public authority, may wish to obtain information from a third party, such as a custodian.
-For example, the information could be the information mentioned in $\frac{\text{Principle 6(1)(b)}}{\text{Common process}}$.
+For example, the information could be the information mentioned in Principle 6(1)(b).
 In other situations, information from a third party could be required more generally to enable proceedings or any process (such as an execution process) to be commenced or otherwise to be effective.
 In relation to all these situations, it would be advisable for procedural law, and its operation, to facilitate the necessary information to be obtained, although a balance will need to be struck between this facilitation, on one hand, and confidentiality and privacy requirements, on the other.